Micheal Ferland: Carolina Hurricanes

 On June 23, 2018, Ferland (along with Dougie Hamilton and prospect Adam Fox) was traded to the Carolina Hurricanes in exchange for Elias Lindholm and Noah Hanifin.
 In the 2018–19 season, Ferland adapted quickly with the Hurricanes, posting a career-high in assists with 23 while his 17 goals and 40 points were his second highest career total in both categories.
 Helping the Hurricanes return to the playoffs for the first time in 10 years, Ferland would be ejected from Game 2 of his team's opening round series against the Washington Capitals after a hit to the head of Capitals forward Nic Dowd.
 Both Ferland and head coach Rod Brind’Amour maintained they thought the hit was clean.

 Ferland was hampered through injury in the playoffs, contributing one assist in seven games.

 Vancouver Canucks

 As a free agent from the Hurricanes, Ferland returned to Western Canada after agreeing to a four-year, $14 million contract with the Vancouver Canucks on July 10, 2019.
 Ferland's first season with Vancouver was plagued with concussion problems, resulting in him playing only 14 games.
 On three separate instances during the season, Ferland was forced to leave a game due to recurring symptoms.
 After missing the entirety of the 2020–21 season due to lingering concussion issues, Ferland stated, "No I don't think I'll play professionally ever again."

+Ferland became an unrestricted free agent after his contract with Canucks expired at the end of the 2022–23 season.
+He has not signed with any team since and is presumed to have retired from professional hockey, though he has yet to make a formal announcement, despite his previous comments on the subject.

+Coaching career

+On July 16, 2024, the Kenora Devils Cap Islanders announced that they hired Ferland as a skills coach for the 2024/2025 season.
+Before joining the Kenora Devils Cap Islanders, Ferland served as assistant coach for the Brandon Wheat Kings U18 AAA.
+He was also the head coach for Team Manitoba when they won the national title at the 2023 National Aboriginal Hockey Championships.